MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: delimit, FlowFilter, totals, limit, advanced ms.date: 06/13/2019
+ms.search.keywords: delimit, FlowFilter, totals, limit, advanced ms.date: 06/20/2019
 ms.author: sgroespe

 ---
 # Sorting, Searching, and Filtering Lists
-There are a few things that you can do that will help you scan, find, and limit records in a list.
-These include sorting, searching and filtering.
+There are a few things that you can do that will help you scan, find, and limit records in a list or a report.
+These include sorting, searching, and filtering.
 You can apply some or all of these simultaneously to quickly find or analyze your data.
+For reports, you can set any filter to delimit which data to include.

 > [!TIP]
 > When viewing your data as tiles, you can search and use basic filtering.
 To use the full set of powerful features for sorting, searching and filtering, choose the ![Show as list](media/ui_show_as_list_icon.png "Show as list arrow left") icon to show as a list.

 <!--
 When you want to search for data, such as customer names, addresses, or product groups, you enter criteria.
-In search criteria you can use all the numbers and letters that you normally use in the specific field.
+In search criteria, you can use all the numbers and letters that you normally use in the specific field.
 In addition, you can use special symbols to further filter the results.
 There are two ways to search: using the Quick Filter or column filters.
 -->

 ## Sorting